cytoscape/cytoscape.js-panzoom/README.md

 ## Description

-This plugin creates a widget that lets the user pan and zoom about a Cytoscape.js graph.
+This extension creates a widget that lets the user pan and zoom about a Cytoscape.js graph.
 This complements the built-in gesture support for panning and zooming in Cytoscape.js by giving less savvy users a more traditional UI -- similar to controls on map webapps.

 ## Dependencies